The Whisky Mind

 November night after the cold river, when warm

-In the stone kitchen MacDiarmid's voice was talking,
+In the stone kitchen MacDiarmid was stirring rebellion,

 The gamekeeper's kind-to-me wife put a tray of biscuits